Do a business energy audit

 No

-If you use a storage water heater, consider if the size of the tank matches the hot water demand.
-Continuously heating a large tank when only a small amount of hot water is required will increase your energy use.
+Check that the size of the tank on your storage water heater matches the hot water demand?
+Continuously heating a large tank for a small amount of hot water will increase your energy use.

-If you have a commercial or industrial boiler, is it energy efficient?
+Is your commercial or industrial boiler energy efficient?

 Yes